Achieving fast high-fidelity optimal control of many-body quantum dynamics: Unified Optimal Control

 We argue that an open-loop component is valuable even in the simplest constellation.
 Derivative-based algorithms and their parallelizable nature allow large scale studies and, given that they are sufficiently efficient and accurate, can lead to the discovery of optimal control {strategies} \cite{jensen2020crowdsourcing}.
 Identification of such general solution structures and associated physical processes reveals a more complete characterization of a given problem than any singular solution does, and these insights can be used for choosing appropriate seeds (starting points for the optimization) and parametrizations for Eq.~\eqref{eq:crab}.
 Thus, if the modeling is sufficient for correctly representing the optimal \textit{strategy}, it is of much less importance if any \textit{individual} control degrade in practice because the gap between theory and experiment can be minimized in subsequent closed-loop optimizations and calibrations.

-As an example, the strategies identified in Sec.~\ref{sec:statetransfer} are characterized by the number of peaks in the segment 2.
-This general structure is not \textit{a priori} obvious, and a ``standard'' \cite{muller2021one} low dimensional chopped Fourier parametrization cannot simultaneously capture both the linear and bang-bang-like behavior.
-These better solutions thus remain hidden from the described closed-loop approach.
-However, based on the strategy insights achieved by open-loop efforts, one can now choose an appropriate reference ramp $u\st{ref}(t)$ and $\{f_l(t;\vec \theta)\}_{l=1}^L$ to be smoothed bangs where the optimization parameters $\vec \theta$ are the widths, positions, and heights of these.
+As example, the control strategies found in Sec.~\ref{sec:statetransfer} structure are not \textit{a priori} obvious.
+Like in the open-loop case, an isolated derivative-free closed-loop effort using a ``standard'' \cite{muller2021one} low-dimensional chopped Fourier parametrization could not simultaneously capture both the linear and bang-bang-like behavior.
+However, based on the strategy insights achieved by the presented gradient open-loop efforts, one could now, e.g., choose an appropriate reference ramp $u\st{ref}(t)$ and $\{f_l(t;\vec \theta)\}_{l=1}^L$ to be smoothed bangs where the optimization parameters $\vec \theta$ are the widths, positions, and heights of these.
 It was also found that the optimal number of bangs depended on $T$ and this gives an idea of what $L$ should be.
-In addition to subsequent closed-loop optimization in this refined \textsc{crab}-like \footnote{Although ``chopped random basis'' implies a complete basis is formed as $L\rightarrow \infty$ --- e.g. when expanding on Fourier components \cite{doria2011optimal,van2016optimal} --- any parametric set of functions can principally be used without changing the working principles.} parametrization, open-loop also remains compatible through the chain rule \cite{sorensen2018quantum}.
-The discretize-then-optimize procedure of Ref.~\cite{jensen2021approximate} yielding Eq.~\eqref{eq:exactGradientST} gives e.g.
+In addition to subsequent closed-loop optimization in this refined parametrization, the gradient-based open-loop version in Eq.~\eqref{eq:group} may also prove useful in this paradigm.

-for the gradient elements with respect to $(\vec \theta)_i=\theta_i$.
-This broadens the possibility of alternating between open- and closed-loops e.g. as proposed in Refs.~\cite{egger2014adaptive,wittler2021integrated}.
+This broadens the possibility of alternating between open- and closed-loops as e.g. proposed in Refs.~\cite{egger2014adaptive,wittler2021integrated}.